 Teams can only get better together by learning and practicing together.

 Instead of reading a handout called “How To Communicate,” we give you an experience of communication, so you feel what works and what doesn’t.
 With Fujoli, your team gets an immersive experience.
 We get the learning into your bones.
-And by making it fun and playful, you’re willing to take more risks, you’re willing to fail, you’re ok with being imperfect, you’re forgiving and understanding.
+And by making it fun (not in a lame or forced way), you’re willing to take more risks, you’re willing to fail, you’re ok with being imperfect, you’re forgiving and understanding.
 You’re building collaboration and teamwork skills.

 Phase Four: Insights

 Just like trying to walk after spinning around a bunch of times, the Fujoli phases are not linear.
 Your team’s experiences will have a natural flow that feels seamless and organic.
 But each activity is mined for precious insights that participants glean from the experience and the skill they practiced.
 A typical query is “What did you just learn?
 What did it take to make this successful?”
 It’s a rich way to tap the collective intelligence and wisdom of the team.
 Research in cognitive sciences and learning pedagogy show that people learn by doing, and retention helps by using recall.

 At the heart of this work is the core belief that real, measurable, and sustainable change only happens over time.
 No one ever gets fit from just one workout at the gym, as nice as that would be.
 Whether your team does just one session or takes a series of sessions, you need to commit to practice and put the new insights into action, if you want to make the learning stick.
 Every group leaves a session with a commitment to practicing at least one new behavior between sessions.

 What’s next?
 Whew.
 All of that was… a lot.
 We’re just super enthused about what we do and we think it can really help you and your team.
 So come talk to us!
 Visit our website and sign up for our email list.
 You learn about the power of Fujoli Labs by doing it.
 So what are you waiting for?